 Parow is a largely residential area, offering centrality and excellent facilities, says Johan Jacobs, Seeff licensee.
 The affordability is outstanding, and the area attracts a lot of younger buyers with about 40% under 35-years.

 Flats start at R400,000 to R600,000 for two bedrooms.
 A small house is around R950,000 to R1,8m for a nice sized family home with garages and a swimming pool.

 Goodwood (Central Suburbs) – R650,000 to R1,8m

 Goodwood is one of the most popular areas for affordability according to Johann Groenewald, Seeff licensee.
-It comprises of several suburbs and a bustling commercial centre with a wide range of services and facilities and excellent schools.
+It comprises several suburbs and a bustling commercial center with a wide range of services and facilities and excellent schools.
 You can find two-bed apartments from around R650,000 and three-bed apartments (although scarcer) from around R900,000.
 Townhouses start at R1.3m and a basic three-bedroom house from R1.450m.

 Thornton (Southern Suburbs) – R700,000 to R1,7m

 Thornton offers excellent centrality with close proximity to the northern and southern suburbs combined with good value and lots of potential according to Pauline Hareb, sales manager for Seeff Pinelands and Thornton.
-Buyers tend to come from surrounding suburbs like Rylands, Crawford, Athlone and Maitland, wanting to upgrade into the area.
+Buyers tend to come from surrounding suburbs like Rylands, Crawford, Athlone, and Maitland, wanting to upgrade into the area.